qwaneu/qwaneu.github.io/_drafts/flow-distribution.md

 ![flow distribution: eventually defect work goes down and the increase of feature work will be substantial](/attachments/blogposts/2022/flowdistribution-5.jpg)

 # References

 - Mik Kersten, Project to Product (2018)
 - Mike Hill wrote a series of posts about the value of taking baby steps: [Many More Much Smaller Steps](https://www.geepawhill.org/2021/09/29/many-more-much-smaller-steps-first-sketch/)

+# @@TODO call to action

+These insights emerged from architecture and process reviews we did for various companies.
+Using Agile Fluency diagnostic workshops clients and teams quickly get insight in team capabilities and improvement actions.
+Talk to us to see what this can mean for you and your organisation.